yvonnejansen/FROE/README.md

 ## How to get started

 The template contains a demo study based on [this work](https://aviz.fr/blinded) to get you started.
 Make sure to have read the description of the file system above; especially concerning the directories pages and setup.
 Comments within the files should help understand how the framework works and how to adapt the existing code to your case.

+## URL parameters

+There are a few URL parameters for different purposes such as testing before deploying an experiment.
+URL parameters are added after the main URL and a ? and can be combined together with the & character.
+For example localhost?debug&condition=1.
+Below a list of currently defined URL parameters.

+- debug: disables the reload check and the check for the presence of the URL parameters sent by Prolific.
+Always use this one during the development phase.
+- pilot: disables the check for the presence of the URL parameters sent by Prolific.
+That way, logging works normally (one line for every person loading the page) but you can pilot outside of the Prolific platform.
+- condition: this parameter requires a value (e.g., condition=0) and allows to control which factor combination is selected.
+By default condition is assigned randomly when the page is loaded.
+This parameter allows to force a specific condition.
+This is most useful during testing.
+- page: this parameter requires a value (e.g., page = 5) and allows to control on which page of the experiment should be displayed when loaded.
+This is a debugging feature and allows one to immediately see a page one is working on without having to click through all pages.
+- PROLIFIC_PID: one of the parameters sent by Prolific (option needs to be enabled when setting up the study)
+- STUDY_ID: one of the parameters sent by Prolific (option needs to be enabled when setting up the study)
+- SESSION_ID: one of the parameters sent by Prolific (option needs to be enabled when setting up the study)